 When it comes to student loans, borrowers often want to pay them off as fast as possible.
-Not only does it help save on interest costs, it also eliminates the anxiety and stress that often comes with having student loan repayment hanging over their heads.
+Not only does it help save on interest costs, but it also eliminates the anxiety and stress that often comes with having student loan repayment hanging over their heads.

 It’s difficult to move forward financially under the burden of student loan debt.
 Debt makes it harder to, for example, buy a new home when you could be using your monthly payment toward a mortgage.
 Most borrowers don’t want the weight and responsibility of making a monthly payment.